BsalBhandari/ase230-bhandari-project2/GRADING_RUBRIC.md

 - [✓] Created a screen capture to show the script can setup and run Docker

-  - GitHub Link or Filename of the screen capture: `presentation/screenshots/docker-setup.png`
+  - GitHub Link or Filename of the screen capture: `presentation/screenshots/localhost 8080.png` (Docker deployment screenshot)

   - [T] Screen capture included